BittyTax/BittyTax/README.md

 - Add tests.

 ### Conversion Tool
-- Convert data from clipboard.
-Some wallets/exchanges don't provide an export function.
-It should be possible to copy the transaction data directly from the webpage and have the conversion tool analyse this data and then convert it into the transaction record format.
 - Add exchange APIs to automatically convert new trades into the transaction record format.

 ### Accounting Tool